 How to set impersonation rights manually

-How to manually manage impersonation rights for the administrator account.
+How to manually manage impersonation rights for an administrator account.

-- The empty response means you are using version 1.0.
+- An empty response means that you are using version 1.0.

-- For versions 2.0 and newer you should see detailed answer.
+- For versions 2.0 and newer, you should see a detailed answer.

-- We recommend to keep PowerShell updated to avoid compatibility problems.
-To download the newest version of PowerShell please visit this Microsoft website.
+- We recommend that you keep PowerShell updated to avoid compatibility problems.
+To download the newest version of PowerShell, please visit this Microsoft website.

-Check if the account in question already has the impersonation rights assigned.
+Check if the account in question already has impersonation rights assigned by executing this cmdlet: